QUATTRO 90 dB/2.8V, 40 litre vented design from JA8008/TW034 drivers

 Cabinet damping

-Two materials are used for cabinet damping: 10-12 mm (green) felt and Monacor MDM3.
+Two materials are used for cabinet damping: 8 mm felt and 30 mm acoustilus (supplied with the kit).

 For keeping the felt in place I used Pattex "no-more-nails" glue.
 Three strips of glue/felt sheet.